tgherzog/wbg-ogdtoolkit/en/technology.md

 ### OpenDataSoft

 [OpenDataSoft](http://www.opendatasoft.com) is a cloud-based SaaS platform that offers a comprehensive suite of Open Data and visualization tools.
-Front end is fully open source,[see Github](https://github.com/opendatasoft).
-The platform supports common Open Data formats such as CSV, JSON and XML, as well as many geospatial formats such as KML, OSM and SHP.
-Search functionality is very straightforward and easy to use and the platform is multi-languages (EN, FR, ES, PT, DE)
+The front end is [fully open source](https://github.com/opendatasoft).
+The platform supports common Open Data formats such as CSV, JSON and XML, along with geospatial formats such as KML, OSM and SHP.
+Search functionality is easy to use and the platform is available in multiple languages.

+World Bank partners can freely access a [version of OpenDataSoft here](https://hello.opendatasoft.com/open-data-portal-for-non-profits-and-ngos).

 **Examples**